 Liberal Zionism has never been under so much pressure as it is in the Trump era.
 For two reasons: Trump has rendered the death of the two-state solution a naked reality that is no longer deniable.
 And liberals who are vocally resisting Trump must affirm values that are inconsistent with Israel as it has turned out.
 Liberal Zionists and anti-Zionists must form a new coalition for progress, and liberal Zionists will have to give up their illusion of a Jewish, democratic state.

 Israeli settlement activity and house raids doubled in the Hebron District from 2015 to 2016, cartographer Abdulhadi Hantash documents, in a detailed list of crimes and abuses he maintains as a consultant to the Palestinian Prime Minister for wall and settlement affairs.

-An all-female team of engineers in Gaza have invented an affordable way to produce concrete from the rubble of homes destroyed during the last war in Gaza.
-The women aspire to create a needed alternative to the expensive and time-consuming process of importing construction materials into Gaza through the Israeli blockade.
+An all-female team of engineers in Gaza have invented an affordable new way to produce concrete, made from the leftover rubble of homes destroyed during the last war in Gaza.
+The women aspire to create a needed alternative to the expensive and time-consuming process of importing construction materials into Gaza by relying mostly on recycled materials.

 Yakov Rabkin travels to Iran where he meets with local Jews.
 He writes, “One should not idealize the life of Jews in Iran who have had their share of challenges.
 But their life stands in contrast to a well-oiled campaign to besmirch the history of Jewish-Muslim relations in order to suit a political agenda, the agenda of those who argue that there is no safe place for Jews except Israel.”